• Nachescu, Ileana

 Recent Academic Publications

 Nachescu, Ileana.
-The National Alliance of Black Feminist (1974-1983): A History.
-Under contract with the University of Illinois Press.
+The National Alliance of Black Feminists: A History.
+University of Illinois Press, 2025.

 Nachescu, Ileana. “‘The Kind of World We Wanted to Be In’: Protocol Feminism and Participatory Democracy in Intersectional Consciousness-Raising Groups.”
-Forthcoming in Feeling Democracy, eds.
-Arlene Stein and Sarah Tobias (Rutgers University Press).
+In Feeling Democracy, eds.
+Arlene Stein and Sarah Tobias, 192-225.
+(Rutgers University Press, 2024).

 Nachescu, Ileana.
 “Censoring Anglogynophobia: Reconsidering the Disappearance of the National Alliance of Black Feminists.”
 Feminist Studies 47, no. 1 (2021): 201-229. https://doi.org/10.15767/feministstudies.47.1.0201